In this article

 Methodology

-To uncover the best places for a staycation, we created a seedlist of 55 popular staycation destinations in the UK.
-These were then ranked these according to the following metrics:
+To uncover the top places for a staycation, we created a seedlist of 56 popular staycation destinations in the UK.
+These were then ranked according to the following metrics:

 Failure to make payments on time or to stay within your credit limit means that you will pay additional charges and may make obtaining credit in the future more expensive and difficult.